 - Erroneous bankruptcy filings

-- Accounts that have been delinquent for seven years or longer appearing on the report
+- Accounts that have been delinquent for seven years or longer

 - Accounts that have been closed but aren’t reported as such

-In the worst conditions, credit report errors like these could result in your being denied credit, including for a mortgage or a credit card.
+In the worst conditions, credit report errors like these could result in you being denied credit, including for a mortgage or a credit card.
 These errors could also have a significant impact on your credit score.
 For this reason, it is essential that you get help clearing up any credit report mistakes so you can protect your financial future.

 3. Inaccurate Personal Information